Milk (drag queen): Drag

 Outside of Drag Race, Donigan has modeled for Marc Jacobs's Spring/Summer 2016 Campaign and Vivienne Westwood's S/S 2018 campaign.
 He was featured in Perry Ellis's Fall 2018 collection.
 In print work, he was featured on the cover of Hello Mr. magazine's third issue and featured in the third issue of Gayletter and in the January 2018 issue of Gay Times.
 He was featured in a 2014 issue of Next Magazine.
 He was announced as the new face of Madonna's skincare line, MDNA Skin.
 In 2017, Milk appeared as Madonna in a video promoting the skincare range, dressing in several of her iconic costumes.

 Figure skating

-Donigan is a former elite figure skater who qualified to the 2009 U.S. Figure Skating Championships in Junior Ice Dance.
+Donigan is a former figure skater who qualified to the 2009 U.S. Figure Skating Championships in Junior Ice Dance.
+He retired from competitive skating in 2009.
 He returned to competition in 2025, winning first place in the Gold Solo Pattern Dance and Gold Solo Free Dance categories at the U.S. Eastern Adult Sectional Championships.

 He performed at the Bryant Park Figure-Skating Rink for the Guys On Ice event as charity for the Ali Forney Center.